okfn/opendefinition/source/open-definition-dev.markdown

 ## Mandatory Permissions

+The **license** *must* grant the following permissions.

-*TODO*: not sure I like these subject headers, but they help clarify where I'm going with this.
+*TODO*: Not sure I like these subject headers (e.g., "Mandatory Permissions"), but they help clarify where I'm going with this.

 ### 1. Use

 The **license** must allow use of the licensed work for any purpose.

-*Note on the change*: This may make obsolete, or be merged with, the two "no discrimination against..." clauses (or force them to be more clear and consistent with each other?)
+*Note on change*: This new plank may make obsolete, or be merged with, the two "no discrimination against..." clauses.
+Alternately, it could be used to force them to be more clear and consistent with each other.

 ### 2. Redistribution